Changing A&D Jobs? What to Do With Your Old Pension (The Lump Sum vs. Annuity Decision)

 Most corporate pensions are not inflation-adjusted.
 That $600/month will still be $600/month in the year 2055.

-• The Reality: At 3% historical inflation, $600 in 30 years will feel like ~$247 today.
+• Consider This: At 3% historical inflation, $600 in 30 years will have reduced purchasing power.

 If you choose the Lump Sum, you are taking the Present Value of that future income stream today.
+While $45,000 might not seem like enough to retire on, you have time for potential growth.

 If you roll that $45,000 into a Rollover IRA and invest it in a diversified portfolio:

+If you decide to take the Lump Sum, how you take it matters for tax purposes.
 The paperwork will ask if you want the money paid to you or an IRA.

 Why Companies Offer Buyouts